 How does honey work?

 Honey appears to work against bacteria in two ways, depending on the type of honey.
 In most types, the bees add an enzyme that generates low levels of hydrogen peroxide, which is the active ingredient that kills bacteria.
 In a special honey, known as Manuka honey, the bees feed on nectar of the flowers of the manuka bush (Leptospermum scoparium), which imparts additional anti-bacterial properties.
 Both types of honey can be effective but (and this is VERY important) their efficacy can vary greatly from batch to batch.
 Any given jar of honey may or may not have a high enough antibacterial activity to really work.
 To ensure efficacy, each lot of honey must be tested for activity before you know it will really work.
-(Learn more about Manuka honey.)
+In fact, there is evidence in the medical literature which suggests rinsing your nose with Manuka honey can alleviate the symptoms of chronic sinusitis.

 Should you try Juice?